Property jargon buster for first-time buyers

 The process of switching a mortgage from one lender to another, usually to get a better interest rate or a longer or shorter repayment term.

 Details of the sale will be entered on the Land Register.

 Property used to secure the mortgage loan.

-The process of building your own home.
+This is the process of building your own home.
 If you are a builder then this can be taken literally, but for most people, this involves choosing builders, architects and surveyors to undertake the work.
 Start with our guide: how to self build.

 The person who is selling the property.
 Also known as the vendor.

 A type of property where one side wall is shared with an adjoining property.